geolr/rumau_docs_public/microsoft-tools.md

 `\\\\?\\`, referred to as "extended length-path" is a prefix that can be used to circumvent the max-path-length limit in Windows

+Show a MD5-hash value on the commandline, last argument is the type of hash:
 `certutil -hashfile "path to your file" MD5`

 # Power Apps